 We have 23 expert trainers on hand, and ready to deliver your workshop.
 These trainers are not only professional improvisers, performers and comedians, but also professional teachers - each member of our training staff delivers over 100 hours of improvisation a year with the Free Association.
 Meet some of our core business training staff below...

 Michael is an American comedy writer, producer, and improviser living in London.
 His improvisational roots go back to 1997 in Los Angeles with Comedy Sportz, and has since performed for Second City theatre (Chicago), and served as Head Corporate writer for Amsterdam’s Boom Chicago.
-In addition to co-creating, writing and executive producing Borderline (Channel 5) and The Literary Adventures of Mr. Brown (BBC Radio 4), Mike is the Director, and Head Trainer of The Free Association.
+In addition to co-creating, writing and executive producing Borderline (Channel 5) and The Literary Adventures of Mr. Brown (BBC Radio 4).

 Graham has been improvising for over 11 years.
 He began training at the renowned UCB Theatre in New York, and is the founder and Director of The Free Association.
 Graham is also a founding member of the award-winning improvised show Austentatious.
 Graham is an improv teacher and coach, and has taught in many schools and corporations.
 When not improvising, Graham is an actor and writer, and has appeared in Borderline (C5), Drifters (E4) and Derren Brown: Pushed to the Edge (C4).